-Today, let’s take a look at your 2020 Content Strategy as we get ready to head into the second half of 2020.
+Today, let’s take a look at your 2022 Content Strategy as we get ready to head into a New Year soon.
 Because think about it like this; nothing can feel worse than scrambling at the last minute to come up with a social media post idea, right?

 But then you quickly write something just to get it up there or share some random image.
 And, what’s even worse is to discover, after you hit the post button, that your post makes little sense to your brand or offers little value to your audience.

 The thing is however, is that sometimes last minute can be a good thing.
 Maybe it’s an adrenaline rush, or maybe it’s the pressure, the emotional reaction to something.
 Sometimes it can be the greatest post you’ve ever put out there.

 But more often, it’s not.